alfredlua/cat-clicker/README.md

 # Cat Clicker

-A simple game where you just have to click on a cat image - yay!
+A simple game where you just have to click on two cat images - yay!

 ## How to play